 - Approval of significant funding decisions

 The Board is collectively responsible for the Company’s long-term success and the delivery of its strategic and operational objectives.

 The Board has overall responsibility for the leadership, performance and governance of the Company.

-The Board delegates certain of its responsibilities to its Audit, Risk, Nominations and Remuneration Committees.
-Further details of the work, composition, role and responsibilities of the Audit, Risk, Nominations and Remuneration Committees can be found in our Annual Report & Accounts and here.
+The Board delegates certain of its responsibilities to its Audit, Nominations, Remuneration and ESG Committees.
+Further details of the work, composition, role and responsibilities of the Audit, Nominations, Remuneration and ESG Committees can be found in our Annual Report & Accounts and here.